UrbiJr/Whatsapp/README.md

 - it is suggested to use the Doxygen GUI frontend (Doxywizard) for a fastest generation of the documentation.

-For any question about Doxygen, and how to generate the documentation, please refer to www.doxygen.org
+For any question about Doxygen, and how to generate the documentation, please refer to www.doxygen.org N.B.
+A copy of the current documentation is provided with this repository.

 4. Contact Information
 ------------------------